-This plant info is provided by the myfolia gardener's wiki.
-All details about Tomato 'Red cherry' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Red cherry have been kindly provided by our members.

 By our calculations, you should look at sowing Red cherry about 42 days before your last frost date.